dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T714: Lack of oversight harms the environment through exploitation.
+### T714: Unchecked corporate actions lead to deforestation and pollution.

 |Support|
 |---|